-Additionally, Joerns offer loop and clip variants for both spreader bar and cradle compatibility.
+Additionally, Joerns supply toileting slings with loop and clip variants for both spreader bar and cradle compatibility.
 As well as head support options and a range of sizes.
 As a result, Oxford slings are suitable for a wider range of clients, including those with reduced head control.

-It is essential that a full risk assessment is carried out before using a toileting sling.
+It is essential that you carry out a full risk assessment before using a toileting sling.
 This ensures the ongoing safety and welfare of patients and carers.
 With that in mind here is a recap of some of the things you need to consider as part of the process to mitigate risk and ensure patient safety.

 - Physiological condition – medical conditions and skin integrity